civboot/fngi/notes/spore.md

 - All others must have mem.Store=WS so they can consume it.
   - TODO: It's possible they could consume Second in this case, more thought must be aplied.
-- JZ and JTBL can ONLY be used with mem=WS as they require the IMM for their offset/table-meta (all mem operations besides WS use an IMM)
+- JZL and JTBL can ONLY be used with mem=WS as they require the IMM for their offset/table-meta (all mem operations besides WS use an IMM)
-- CALL can ONLY be used with mem={WS, IMWS}.
+- CALL can ONLY be used with mem={WS, LIT}.
 It also can't be used with operations FT or SR as it must perform a fetch (only one memory operation allowed).